 Toughest challenge: Starting a business while working through the dissolution of my previous marriage

 Ford Fry Restaurants

 Ford Fry’s culinary inspirations cover many years and much of the country, from training at Vermont’s New England Culinary Institute to work as a fine-dining chef in Florida, Colorado, and California.
-A Texas native, Fry has a long list of Atlanta restaurants to his name—including BeetleCat, JCT Kitchen, King + Duke, Marcel, no. 246, the El Felix, the Optimist, St. Cecilia, Superica, and his newest, Little Rey—and has been featured in Bon Appétit, Condé Nast Traveler, and other publications.
+A Texas native, Fry has a long list of Atlanta restaurants to his name—including BeetleCat, JCT Kitchen, King + Duke, Marcel, no. 246, Little Rey, the Optimist, St. Cecilia, and Superica—and has been featured in Bon Appétit, Condé Nast Traveler, and other publications.